Lanikai Area Water Main Project Updates

 Note: Upon registering for HePS vendors should also register for Hawaii Compliance Express (HCE), a program separate from HePS, if they have not already done so.

 HePS is an unfunded initiative which means that no funds have been appropriated for the program.
 There is no cost for vendors to register or to submit quotes or bids.
-However, when a vendor is awarded, the vendor will pay SicommNet .85% of the award, (or $8.50 for every $1,000).
+However, when a vendor is awarded, the vendor will pay SicommNet .75% of the award, capped at $5,000.

 The fee is due upon delivery.
 When the vendor receives a notice of award in HePS there will be a delivery date (entered by the buyer).
 HePS will automatically generate and send an invoice to the vendor.
 The vendor will have 30 days to pay SicommNet.